Species profile

 What is Yellowtail?

-Yellowtail (Seriola dorsalis) is a bony-fish species regulated in 7 of 66 jurisdictions tracked by CatchRules across the U.S. and Canada.
+Yellowtail (Seriola lalandi) is an IUCN Least Concern bony-fish species regulated in 7 of 66 jurisdictions tracked by CatchRules across the U.S. and Canada.

 What is the scientific name for Yellowtail?